Khemis Miliana

-Khemis Miliana (خميس مليانة) is a town in northern Algeria of around 500000 inhabitants.
+Khemis Miliana (خميس مليانة) is a town in northern Algeria of around 210,000 inhabitants.
 It is a university town located 120 kilometers west of Algiers.
 It was known as Malliana in Roman times, then Affreville during the French colonial era.
 It should not be confused with the smaller city of Miliana nearby.

-Khemis Miliana was once the largest commune in Africa, before it was divided into many communes.

 The Diocese of Malliana is a titular see of the Roman Catholic Church of which Khemis Miliana was the episcopal seat.